One of the many reasons parenting is an impossible job is that everyone is giving you advice, and much of it is rubbish.

-Around 90% of American parents admit at least one instance of using strict verbal discipline with their children, such as calling names or swearing at them.
+Around 90 percent of American parents admit at least one instance of using strict verbal discipline with their children, such as calling names or swearing at them.

 Rather than helping keep adolescents in line, though, be aware that this may just exacerbate the problem.

-A study of 967 US families found that harsh verbal discipline at 13-years-old predicted worse behaviour in the next year (Wang et al., 2013).
+A study of 967 US families and their parenting found that harsh verbal discipline at 13-years-old predicted worse behaviour in the next year (Wang et al., 2013).

-Regular bedtimes really matter to children’s developing brains.
+Regular bedtimes really matter to children’s developing brains, research on parenting finds.